-- - Identify with specificity the factors that led to the deficient GPA, including any extraordinary or exigent circumstances; - Explain with specificity why these factors no longer affect the student's

-- performance and are not likely to affect the student's performance in the future, including by detailing what specific actions the student has taken to address, resolve, or eliminate these factors; - Demonstrate a capacity to perform in the JD program in an academically satisfactory manner; and - d.
+(a) his or her inability to meet the good standing requirements was not the result of a lack of capacity to satisfactorily complete the degree requirements of the JD program, and (b) he or she will be able to perform in an academically satisfactory manner in the future.
+To meet this burden, the student must: - a.
+Identify with specificity the factors that led to the deficient GPA, including any extraordinary or exigent circumstances; - b.
+Explain with specificity why these factors no longer affect the student's performance and are not likely to affect the student's performance in the future, including by detailing what specific actions the student has taken to address, resolve, or eliminate these factors; - c.
+Demonstrate a capacity to perform in the JD program in an academically satisfactory manner; and - d.
 Present a specific remedial plan, and demonstrate that plan's reasonable likelihood of success.